 consultant and our pediatrician, who has privileges at the hospital

-right there, every day during our stay,” said Lauren.
+right there, every day during our stay,” says Lauren.
 “It made the whole

 experience flawless.
 It’s a well-oiled machine and we couldn’t have plan